Triangular Ring Resonator: Direct measurement of the parity-odd parameters of the photon sector of SME: mSME Electrodynamics and TR resonator

 where $q$ is a function of $p_m$ and the configuration of the triangle with respect to the universal rest frame.

 Now present the resonant frequency of the anti-clockwise rotating beam (the first beam of fig. \ref{fig:2} without a material inside it) by $\nu^+$.
 This resonant frequency holds

 where $n^{+}$ labels the $\nu^+$ modes.
-Due to [\ref{ctheta1}] we have
+Due to \eqref{ctheta1} we have

 which shows that $(\tilde{\kappa}_{o-})^{jk}$ does not contribute to the resonant frequencies of the the vacuum TR resonator.
-No change in the perimeter of the vacuum resonator makes it sensitive to $(\tilde{\kappa}_{o-})^{jk}$ \cite{Trimmer}.\footnote{\cite{Trimmer} has proved this statement for an interferometer.
-Extending this proof to the kind of the resonators we are considering here is trivial.}
+No change in the perimeter of the vacuum resonator makes it sensitive to $(\tilde{\kappa}_{o-})^{jk}$ \cite{Trimmer}\footnote{\cite{Trimmer} has proved this statement for an interferometer.
+Extending this proof to the kind of the resonators we are considering here is trivial.}.

 So let us now consider a non-vacuum resonator: Fig. [\ref{fig:2}].
 To derive the resonant frequency of a non-vacuum resonator we should derive the light speed for mSME in the presence of matter.
 Let an isotropic matter be considered.
 Then ref. \cite{Tobar:2004vi} has presented the light speed for mSME in the presence of matter.
-We agree with this part \cite{Tobar:2004vi} so we use their results.
 Eq.
 (16) of the ref. \cite{Tobar:2004vi} beside its appendix A, shows that at the leading order in the parameters, ignoring the corrections due to boost we have

 the superscript refers to the direction of the propagation along the z axis ($\uparrow$ positive $\downarrow$ negative), the subscripts labels the direction of the $E$ and $H$ field and $k_0$ is the constant of the propagation in the vacuum in the absence of LIV coefficients.
 Note that we have simplified eq.
 (16) of the ref. \cite{Tobar:2004vi} for the purpose of this section.
 In the sense that \eqref{1a}, \eqref{2a} and \eqref{3a} have been implemented in \eqref{kup} and \eqref{kdown}.